 And we can’t forget about Lunchbox.

 Tipping the scales at a solid 23 pounds, Lunchbox came to the shelter in need of help.
-With the average cat weighing around 10 pounds, it was clear this big boy needed to lose weight.
-Carrying around those extra pounds puts his health at risk and affected his quality of life.
+The average cat weighs in around 10 pounds, so it was clear this big boy needed to lose weight.
+In addition, carrying around those extra pounds puts his health at risk and affected his quality of life.

-Determined to help, rescuers at Oklahoma Humane Society met with veterinarians to develop an effective weight loss plan.
+Determined rescuers at Oklahoma Humane Society met with veterinarians to develop an effective weight loss plan.
 Lunchbox is currently living with a foster, and he’s working hard to get healthy.

-While he’s working off the pounds, he’s also working on his next big goal.
+He’s also working on his next big goal while he’s working off the pounds.
 Oklahoma Humane Society said on Facebook,

 “Hours of acting classes, private tutoring sessions, and a few off-diet bribe treats have paid off.
 Lunchbox has been named a finalist in the Cadbury Bunny Tryouts and has a shot at being the Cadbury Bunny in the upcoming Easter commercial!”

-To win, Lunchbox needs to earn more votes than his nine competitors.
+To win however, Lunchbox needs to earn more votes than his nine competitors.
 Fans are encouraged to vote every day until the competition closes on March 18th.
 The votes will determine the winner, and that lucky bunny will be featured in Cadbury’s Easter commercial and receive a prize of $5,000.